Family (2006 film): Plot

-An enraged and shocked Aryan and his group of friends form a gang and kidnap Viren's entire family, including Abhir, with the idea of bringing Viren to them and seeking justice.
+An enraged and shocked Aryan and his group of friends form a gang and kidnap Viren's entire family, including Abhir, with the idea of bringing Viren to Mumbai and seeking justice.
 Viren leaves no stone unturned to find out who dared do this.
 Each time he zeroes in on the gang, they manage to escape with the hostages.
-However, Abhir escapes and reaches his father.
+Abhir escapes and reaches his father.
 Aryan tries not to harm any of Viren's family members as he knows how precious a family is.
 However, Viren's wife suddenly dies when Abhir comes back to recover his family by himself with his gang, and accidentally shoots her while targeting Aryan.
-Viren believes Aryan is responsible for this.
 Aryan calls Viren to meet him at the same place where Viren killed Shekhar, along with the police.
-But the police decide to help Viren; thus, Aryan's plan fails.
+But the police help Viren; thus, Aryan's plan fails.
 Aryan and his friends are taken into custody.

-After constant pleading by his daughter and daughter in law, a changed Viren decides to end it all and surrenders to the police in condition that his son will be de-implicated in his crimes.
+After constant pleading by his daughter and daughter in law, a changed Viren decides to end it all and surrenders to the police on the condition that his son will be de-implicated in his crimes.
 After cremating his wife, he also tells them to release Aryan and his friends, but the latter are so enraged that they set out to kill Viren.
 Viren, in the meantime, is in for the shock of his life when corrupt cops come out with the intention of killing him in an encounter at the behest of his own son Abhir, who apparently has now teamed up with Khan.
 An intense gun battle ensues between Viren, Aryan, and the gangsters, where Viren kills the corrupt cops, Khan, Syed, and Babubhai.
-Abhir tries to shoot his father, but Viren ends up killing Abhir.
-Viren demands that Aryan kill him now, but Aryan tells him that Viren's punishment is not death.
-Rather it is life itself, as Viren has nothing left to live for.
-He simply throws his gun and walks away, with a now apparently insane Viren looking on and muttering.
-The film ends on a note of karma, and Aryan, with his friends, is now managing Shekhar's canteen.
+Viren saved Abhir from being killed by Aryan, but Abhir treacherously tries to shoot his father, and Viren ends up killing Abhir.
+Viren demands that Aryan kill him, but Aryan tells him that Viren's punishment is not death, rather it is life itself, as Viren has nothing left to live for.
+He simply throws his gun and walks away with his friends, with a now apparently devastated and insane Viren looking on and muttering.

+The film ends on a note on where Aryan and his friends work in the same place that Shekhar used to work in.
+Aryan begins to manage Shekhar's canteen.